micmankos/card_deck/README.md

 pip install -r requirements.txt
 ```

-From the top-level directory of the repo, run tests
+From the top-level directory of the repo, run tests with
 ```sh
 python -m pytest tests/
 ```
-This repo follows the coding guidelines from the standard configuration for [pylint](https://docs.pylint.org/en/1.6.0/intro.html) which references pep 8.
+This repo follows the coding guidelines from the standard configuration for [pylint](https://docs.pylint.org/en/1.6.0/intro.html) which references PEP 8.
 Run pylint with below.
 Please make sure your pylint score is >= 9 before commiting to dev/master.
 ```
 pylint <package or module>